Recommended Global Palliativecare Conferences

 Track 8 - Palliative Care Nursing

 The goal of palliative care is to help them achieving life beyond treatment through relief of suffering, control of symptoms, while remaining sensitive to personal, cultural and religious values, believes and practices.
-The goals of a nurse are caring for patients with acute and chronic illness, providing comprehensive care, ensuring finest patient care.
+The goals of a nurse are caring for patients with acute and chronic illness, providing comprehensive care, ensuring the finest patient care.

-Psychiatric-Mental Health Nursing September 25-26, 2018, Atlanta, USA; Nursing Practice & Research May 16-17, 2018, Montreal, Canada; World Nursing Leadership & Management Conference Berlin, Germany; Neonatal Nursing and Maternal Healthcare May 14-15 2018 Singapore city, Singapore; Nursing and Midwifery May 23-24, 2018 New York, USA; Nursing Education & Research May 16-17, 2018 Montreal, Canada; World Congress on Advanced Nursing Research June 14-15, 2018; World Nursing Education Conference July 16-18, 2018 Melbourne, Australia; 49th International Congress on Nursing Care Plan & Health July 16-18, 2018 Rome, Italy; 20th World Congress on General Pediatrics and Adolescent Medicine September 17-18, 2018 Philadelphia, Pennsylvania, USA; 6th World congress on Nursing Practice & Research November 07-08, 2018 Alabama, USA.
+Psychiatric-Mental Health Nursing September 25-26, 2018, Atlanta, USA; Nursing Practice & Research May 16-17, 2018, Montreal, Canada; World Nursing Leadership & Management Conference Berlin, Germany; Neonatal Nursing and Maternal Healthcare May 14-15 2018 Singapore city, Singapore; Nursing and Midwifery May 23-24, 2018 New York, USA; Nursing Education & Research May 16-17, 2018 Montreal, Canada; World Congress on Advanced Nursing Research June 14-15, 2018; World Nursing Education Conference July 16-18, 2018 Melbourne, Australia; 49th International Congress on Nursing Care Plan & Health July 16-18, 2018 Rome, Italy; 20th World Congress on General Pediatrics and Adolescent Medicine September 17-18, 2018 Philadelphia, Pennsylvania, USA; 6th World Congress on Nursing Practice & Research November 07-08, 2018 Alabama, USA.

 Track 9 - Pediatrics and Children Care

 Pediatric Palliative care is a unique medical care for children with critical medical conditions, comprising Genetic disorders, Prematurity, Cancer, Neurologic disorders, heart and lung conditions and more.
 Palliative care for youngsters is the energetic complete care of the child’s body, mind and spirit, and also involves giving support to the family.
-Child psychology also helps in better paediatric care.
+Child psychology also helps in better pediatric care.
 Pediatric palliative care is offered by a group of doctors, nurses and other specialists as an additional level of support.
-Briefly, it assists the child and the family gain the strength to continue with daily life.
+Briefly, it assists the child and the family gains the strength to continue with daily life.

 11th World Pediatric Congress August 16-17, 2018 Singapore; 3rd Annual World Congress on Pediatric Gastroenterology and Nutrition March 21-22, 2018 New York, USA; 20th International Conference on Pediatrics Primary Care September 03-04, 2018 Zurich, Switzerland; 16th Annual World Congress on Pediatrics March 21-22, 2018 New York, USA; 3rd International Conference on Pediatric Surgery May 07-08, 2018 Frankfurt, Germany; 21st Annual Congress Neonatology & paediatrics May 30-31, 2018 Osaka, Japan; 14th International Conference on Clinical Pediatrics June 14-16, 2018 Rome, Italy; 17th Annual Congress on Pediatrics & Adolescent Medicine August 13-14, 2018 Osaka, Japan; 24th European Pediatrics Conference September 10-12, 2018 Copenhagen, Denmark